Robert-M-Lucas/h-mail/docs/generated/routes/native/remove_whitelist/RemoveWhitelistRequest.md

 - Response: [RemoveWhitelistResponse](RemoveWhitelistResponse.md)

 ## Description
-Adds an address to the authenticated user's whitelist
+Removes an address from the authenticated user's whitelist

 ## Schema